me3zaAKAgoat/dtb-legacy/README.md

 ### Tasks

-- update the notes component into a rich text editor.
 - thoroughly describe the automatic synchronization system.
 - work on an Auto-save feature.
 - work on a loading UI (skeleton) while the data is being fetched.